internet-of-plants/iop/doc/SENSORS.md

    *Needs assurance that the necessary time has passed before reading (block until needed time has passed right before reading - if necessary*

-   **If needed you may avoid blocking at all by constantly checking if the necessary time has passed while doing other things (hardware async sometimes is ugly)**

     // Disables busy wait during conversion
     // (all requests will be async, turn on before a request that must be sync) sensors.setWaitForConversion(false);